diggsweden/wallet-ecosystem/README.md

 ### Hosts File

-- Edit your computer's hosts-file to contain a mapping from `127.0.0.1` to `*.wallet.local`
+- Edit your computer's hosts-file to contain mappings from `127.0.0.1` to local services at `*.wallet.local`

 ```
 #